Adding analysis to a Jenkins job

 This section explains how to add the SonarQube Community Build analysis to your Jenkins Freestyle or Pipeline jobs.
 Note that you can also easily configure and analyze your projects with Jenkins in SonarQube Community Build through the tutorial in the application.

-To be able to add a SonarQube Community Build analysis to a Jenkins job, Jenkins must have been set up for SonarQube Community Build integration.
+To be able to add a SonarQube Community Build analysis to a Jenkins job, you must first integrate Jenkins with SonarQube.

 Adding analysis to a Freestyle job